 Cultivation: This adaptable woody plant is typically found in partial sun and moist to slightly dry conditions.
 The soil can contain loam, clay-loam, or rocky material.

-Range & Habitat: Rough-Leaved Dogwood is occasional to locally common in most areas of Illinois, except the NE, where it is absent or uncommon (see Distribution Map).
+Range & Habitat: The native Rough-Leaved Dogwood is occasional to locally common in most areas of Illinois, except the NE, where it is absent or uncommon (see Distribution Map).
 Habitats include upland rocky woodlands, openings in mesic woodlands, openings in floodplain woodlands, wooded areas along rivers or streams, savannas, woodland borders, and fence rows.
 This woody plant is one of the invaders of tallgrass prairies.

-Faunal Associations: The nectar and pollen of the flowers attract various bees, including honeybees, bumblebees, Little Carpenter bees (Ceratina spp.), Cuckoo bees (Nomada spp.), Halictid bees, Masked bees (Hylaeus spp.), and Andrenid bees.
+Faunal Associations: The nectar and pollen of the flowers attract various bees, including honeybees, bumblebees, little carpenter bees (Ceratina spp.), cuckoo bees (Nomada spp.), Halictid bees, masked bees (Hylaeus spp.), and Andrenid bees.
 Other insects visiting the flowers include predatory wasps, flies, butterflies, skippers, and beetles.
 Foliage and other parts of Cornus spp.
 (Dogwoods) are consumed by the caterpillars of several moth species (see Moth Table).
 Similarly, beetles, scales, mites, and other small invertebrates rely on Dogwoods as a source of food (see Insect Table).
 Because of their high caloric content, the drupes of Dogwoods are very attractive to the Wood Duck, upland gamebirds, and many songbirds; these birds can distribute the seeds across considerable distances (see the Bird Table for a listing of these species).
 Some mammals also eat the drupes, including the Black Bear, Fox Squirrel, Gray Squirrel, Eastern Chipmunk, and White-Footed Mouse.
 Finally, White-Tailed Deer and Elk browse on the foliage and twigs of Dogwoods.

 Photographic Location: A woodland opening at Busey Woods in Urbana, Illinois.